Free Initial Consultations

 What is a Living Will?

-A Living will is quite different from a will.
+A living will is quite different from a last will and testament.
 Living wills guide decisions while you are alive, while wills provide instructions for how your estate will be handled after you die.
 Living wills outline your desires in the event of a major injury, terminal illness or other incapacitating condition.
 They define requests such as:

 • Whether or not you choose life support